Estimated read time: 12 minutes

 - As the lead attaches behind your dog’s head, she cannot get her paw over it and remove the Canny Collar.

 A kind head collar

-The Canny Collar is generously padded for comfort.
-The single piece of material over your dog's nose allows her to breathe freely, open her mouth and enjoy her walk.
+The collar itself is generously padded for comfort and the single noseband is soft and comfy.
+This allows your dog to breathe freely, open her mouth and enjoy her walk.

 When the lead is loose, your dog feels no pressure at all on her face as she walks calmly by your side.

 If you're looking to stop your dog pulling on lead, you’ll be in good company.
 More than a million dog owners worldwide have now discovered the simple pleasure of walking their dogs on a loose lead.